bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Smearchuckle broke the silence:
 "We could separate the powder in the rocket from the package with the glitter in, and we have fuses..." she started, before she made some big eyes to her sister.

-Adrex sometimes had short, mute conversations with Yurgunn, when he had proposed something, and she didn't even wanted to say anything, but just make facial expression, which they back and forth with, until it was decided that it was a ridiculous suggestion.
+Adrex sometimes had short, mute conversations with Yurgunn, when he had proposed something, and she didn't even wanted to say anything, but just make facial expression back and forth, until it was decided that it was a ridiculous suggestion.

 The conversation Victoria and Smearchuckle held, however, was way longer, and required way more expressions, but still without a sound.
 At some point Smearchuckle, facing her sister, nodded towards Adrex with a very firm look.